-Through a set of unfortunate circumstances, the three appealing lead characters—with an instantly recognizable relationship dynamic (a couple and a third-wheel best friend)—become trapped high above ground and have to figure out how to get out of their predicament.
-I don't want to give away too much, but I should mention that, although there's nothing supernatural involved here, the film is unexpectedly gruesome.
+Through a set of unfortunate circumstances, the three appealing lead characters—with an instantly recognizable relationship dynamic (a couple and the third-wheel best friend)—become trapped high above ground and have to figure out how to get out of their predicament.
+I don't want to give away too much, but I should mention that, although there's nothing supernatural involved here, the movie is unexpectedly gruesome.
 I had to look away multiple times, groaned in disgust, and contorted in my chair from tension.

-I like Frozen more, as evidenced by how many times in the theater that I actually uttered things like, "Jesus Christ!"; "oh my god!"; and "heeeeel nah!"
+I like Frozen more, as evidenced by how many times in the theater that I actually uttered things like, "Jesus Christ!"; "oh my God!"; and "heeeeel nah!"

 Adam Green, I don't know who you are and I'm too lazy to look you up (it's late, and there's sorbet in the freezer), but I salute you.
 And if I ever bump into you, I will say, "Heeeel nah!"
 You know why?
 Because of that one scene.
 You know the scene.
 The scene where I was all like, "Stop showing that thing!
 For the love of all that is holy, stop showing that thing!"